Govarshini568/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

 ## Experiment No: 1d – Conditional Statements- Checking Vowel or not

 ## AIM
-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+To Write a Python program to check whether the given character is a vowel or not using if..else statement.

 ## ALGORITHM
 1. Begin the program.
 2. Take a character input from the user